At a Glance

 Job Description:

-You will collaborate with researchers across the UK, France, Germany, and the USA.
-The project offers an excellent opportunity for an early-career scientist to build a research network and develop independence.
+The project is funded by the BBSRC for 33 months and involves collaboration across multiple countries.
+The successful candidate will work with researchers in the UK, France, Germany, and the USA, providing an excellent opportunity to build a research network and develop independence.

 #J-18808-Ljbffr